 I knew I had to bring Schroth PT to Charlotte.
 Brittany Hunt is the Director of PT at UBYLEE Healthcare Group (www.ubylee.com) where we both work.
 Brittany agreed this was a program we needed to bring to Charlotte.
 In December of 2018 Brittany become certified in Schroth PT as a C1 therapist.

 A year later she was certified as a C2 Schroth PT, and she has been helping many kids in our area prevent further progression of their curves.
-She has been working with Reese for over a year and a half now and is a major part of her success.
+She has been working with Reese for over 3 years now and is a major part of her success.

 Many healthcare professionals will say Scoliosis is a “wait and see” diagnosis.
 Their approach is to simply wait to see if surgery will be necessary.
 That is not always the case.